 Sometimes forwarding information to a third party is a necessary part of FALS’ ordinary business process.
 FALS never sells customer information for marketing purposes.
 FALS contractually requires the third party:

-- To protect your customer information in line with principals outlined in the EU-US Privacy Shield Framework.
+- To protect your customer information in line with principles outlined in the EU-US and Swiss-US Privacy Shield Frameworks.

 - To ensure the information is only used for purposes outlined in the contract.